dolie/FlySkyI6-wiki/Setup-Paraglide.md

 The basic paraglide control uses two servos, each controling its own side of the brake lines (the rearmost lines).
 In the neutral position, the servo levers ("hands") are both in the upmost position.
-When turning, only one of the servos should pull its lever (unlike, e.g., the V-Tail or Elevon mix).
+When turning, only one of the servos should pull its brake lines, i.e. the hand going down.
+This is  unlike,the V-Tail or Elevon mix, where servos move in the opposite directions during turns.
 When braking, both hands should go down simultaneously.

-Then main challenge setting this up is to use the full range of the servo travel, instead of just half range.
+Then main challenge with setting this up is to use the full range of the servo travel, instead of just half range.
 I.e., we want the servos to be at the end of its travel when in neutral position.